dasShounak/ClassyCSS/README.md

 - Opera > 12.1 (partial support for 12.1, 33, 34)
 - Opera Mini (partial support for 5.0-8.0)
 - Android Browser > 4.3 (partial support for 2.1-4.3)
-- Chrome for Android (partial support 47)
+- Chrome for Android (partial support for 47)
 - IE Mobile (partial support for 10-11)
 - UC Browser for Android (partial support for 9.9)